getsops/sops/README.rst

 containing kubernetes secrets.
 It will not encrypt other values that help you to navigate the file, like ``metadata`` which contains the secrets' names.

-Conversely, you can opt in to only left certain keys without encrypting by using the ``--unencrypted-regex`` option, which will leave the values unencrypted of those keys that match the supplied regular expression.
+Conversely, you can opt in to only leave certain keys without encrypting by using the ``--unencrypted-regex`` option, which will leave the values unencrypted of those keys that match the supplied regular expression.
 For example, this command: